zdima/OpenBuilds-Fusion360-Postprocessor/README.md

    (It will also split on toolchanges if both options are selected)

 V1.0.36
-1. code to recenter arcs with bad radii   - this enables use of vertical arcs in lead-in/lead-out moves
+1. code to recenter arcs with bad radii - this enables use of vertical arcs in lead-in/lead-out moves (you must also enable verticla arcs in the post).

 V1.0.35
 1. plasma pierce height override,  spindle speed change always with an M3, version number display